vonguyenthaonhi/vonguyenthaonhi/README.md

 # Hi there 👋
-🙋🏻‍♂️Hi !
+🙋 Hi !
 My name is Nhi and I'm a 22-year-old Data Analyst/Scientist Junior in Paris

 👨🏻‍💻 Currently working at GAN Assurance, Groupama